RealmKnight/CNWC-BLET-GCA-PLD-App/campaign_submission.md

 **Content Type:** All messages are transactional/informational notifications related to union business activities, request status updates, meeting reminders, and administrative communications.

-**Target Audience:** Active union members of the Brotherhood of Locomotive Engineers and Trainmen (BLET) CN/WC GCA who have authenticated accounts in the mobile application.
+**Target Audience:** Active union members of the Brotherhood of Locomotive Engineers and Trainmen (BLET) WC GCA who have authenticated accounts in the mobile application.

 **SMS Service Provider:** Twilio